paradite/gitviz/README.md

 gitviz allows you to visualize GitHub users' contributions.

 ## Why use gitviz
-* Track your teammates' contributions for school projects
+* Track your teammates' contributions for school projects, and find out the SLACKER
-* Compare coding activities with your friends
+* Compare coding activities with your friends, and see who codes MORE
 * Play with it for fun

 ## How to use gitviz